Anna Bauseneick

 Anna Bauseneick (born 11 January 1991) is a German politician serving as a member of the Landtag of Lower Saxony since 2022.
 She has served as secretary of the Landtag since 2022.

+Anna Bauseneick has been a member of the 19th Lower Saxony State Parliament since 2022.
+She belongs to the opposition CDU party and is a member of the Committee on Cultural Affairs and Chair of the Committee on Federal and European Affairs and Regional Development.
+Until September 2023, she was a member of the Presidium as Secretary.